 So, with lots of candy, comes the need for a candy jar.
 That is where this little craft comes into play.
 When you have these jars, the kids no longer have to fight over what candy belongs to who.Make this Easter craft

 This is another project I could just see my kids loving.
 The reason is that it is something small that they could use their imagination to play with.

 However, working with pipe cleaners isn’t always the easiest thing so you might need to remember to have your patience the day you do this craft.Make this Easter craft

 32. Foam Cup Bunny

 This foam cup bunny is super adorable and a really easy craft to do.
-If you have younger children it would be a good option because of the simplicity of it.
+If you have younger children. it would be a good option because of its simplicity.